greenthegarden/homelab/README.md

 ### Compute Server Hardware

-The [Beelink SEi12 i5-1235U Intel 12 Gen Mini PC][compserv] was selected as the Homelab compute server.
+A [Beelink SEi12 i5-1235U Intel 12 Gen Mini PC][compserv] was selected as the Homelab compute server.

 The system uses an i5-1235U processor, which with 10 cores, provides a good amount of parallel processing in a compact unit.